bsiegel/GoogleAnalytics.App/README.md

 # Building the source
-After cloning the repository, run build.cmd.
-A folder named "Build" will be created and populated with:

-- Assemblies
-- PDB files
-- NuGet package
+After cloning the repository, run build.bat.
+You can optionally pass a configuration name (eg. "Release") to build.bat to build a specific configuration, or if not the Debug configuration will be used.
+When the build completes, the resulting NuGet package and symbol package will be in the build\\{configuration name} directory.